Health & Wellness

 Addressing Adult Anxiety

 According to the National Institute of Mental Health (NIMH), nearly one in three U.S. adults will experience an anxiety disorder at some point in their life.
 Chances are, you know someone who has, or will, experience anxiety.
-We sat down with anxiety disorders expert, Trish Carlson, MD, to learn more about this surprisingly common mental illness.
+We sat down with anxiety disorders expert, Trish Carlson, MD, to learn more about this surprisingly common mental health condition.

 What is anxiety?